 WHAT’S COMING UP?

 Coal and climate change forum: Weds 12 August 7pm.
 Organised by NQCC this free public forum will be held at the Townsville Yacht Club in Plume Street (off Palmer Street).
-More info here and to help with seating you can RVSP via this link.
+More info here and to help with seating please RVSP.

 August field trip: Sunday 30th (afternoon).
 As previously advertised this month’s field trip will be a low tide walk at Rowes Bay in the company of marine biologist, John Collins.
-Please use this link for all the information about where and when to meet, and what to bring.
+Details published separately.

 September field trip Sunday 20th: All being well, and depending on a pre-trip check, our plan to walk part of the Dalrymple Track will go ahead in September so keep the day free if this interests you.
 We will be starting from the western end of the track which will mean either going up on Saturday or an early start on Sunday as the track’s starting point (35km west of Ingham) is about a 2hr drive from Townsville.

 World Cassowary Day 26th September: All things cassowary will be on display at Mission Beach for World Cassowary Day!
 If you are travelling north around this time (it will be school holidays) it should be a great day.
-Pass the word around to your friends and find out more here.
 A lot’s been happening with cassowaries in the last few months, most of it not good, so this will be a great opportunity to celebrate and promote these icons of the tropics.
 See also the paragraph below (Cassowaries in Crisis) and follow the link to our longer post.

 WHAT’S BEEN HAPPENING?